evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 You will see that **didTapGreetButton** is highlighted and reports this error message:

-> Cannot resolve symbol 'didTapGreetButton'...
+> Method 'didTapGreetButton' is missing in 'MainActivity' or has incorrect signature.

+This is unbelievable!
+We have a human-readable error message that actually makes sense!
+Let's pause for a moment and appreciate this rare moment.

 ### Implement didTapGreetButton method

-We will now implement the last bit of code.
+We are at the finish line and we write the final piece of code.
 It will be the `didTapGreetButton` method that will show the greeting message.

 * Expand **app > java > com.mycompany.greeter** module.
 Note that this time we are editing the app's main module and not the test one.
 * Open **MainActivity** class.